kunalrajput7/aligniq/PROJECT_DOCS.md

 ## Project Overview

-**Summar AI** is a meeting transcript analyzer that processes VTT files and generates comprehensive meeting intelligence:
+**AlignIQ** ("Intelligence for alignment and cohesion") is a meeting transcript analyzer that processes VTT files and generates comprehensive meeting intelligence:

 ### Core Features
 - **6-Section Executive Summaries** with structured markdown output